ImNoExpertButOK/huestogram/README.md

 -b, --bins  	Number of subdivisions (bins) on the HSL scale.
 Default value is 36.
 -p, --path		Path to a directory containing images to be analyzed.
 Searches for PNG and JPG files images only.
 -c, --colors 	How many dominant colors to extract for each image file.
 Default value is 4.
+-q, --quality Quality of the extraction of the palette for each image, expressed as how many pixels to skip over.
+Lower is better.
+More on color_thiefs official documentation.
+Default value is 10.
 ```